-This course provides information related to standards and practices that promote children's physical and mental well being, sound nutritional practices, and maintenance of safe learning environments.
-It includes information for developing sound health and safety management procedures for the prevention of childhood illnesses and communicable diseases.
-The course examines the many nutritional factors that are important for children's total development, healthy eating habits, physical activity, and rest.
-Students gain knowledge necessary for creating safe learning environments for decreasing risk and preventing childhood injury.
+This course provides information related to standards and practices that promote children's physical and mental wellbeing, sound nutritional practices, and maintenance of safe learning environments.
+It includes information for developing sound health and safety management procedures for indoor and outdoor learning environments for young children.
+The course examines the many scheduling factors that are important for children's total development, healthy nutrition, physical activity, and rest.

-ECE 114 Curriculum Development and (3) Implementation (Pre-K through Grade 4)
+ECE 114 Curriculum Development and Implementation-Age 3 (PreK) through Grade 3 (3)